 Farmington in Ontario County, New York — The American Northeast (Mid-Atlantic)

-Topics and series.
-This historical marker is listed in this topic list: Churches & Religion.
-In addition, it is included in the Quakerism series list.
-A significant historical year for this entry is 1796.
+Topics.
+This historical marker is listed in this topic list: Settlements & Settlers.
+A significant historical year for this entry is 1832.

 Location.
-43° 1.709′ N, 77° 19.279′ W. Marker is in Farmington, New York, in Ontario County.
-Marker is at the intersection of Canandaigua Road (County Route 8) and Sheldon Road on Canandaigua Road.
+42° 59.656′ N, 77° 19.594′ W. Marker is in Farmington, New York, in Ontario County.
+Marker is on County Route 8, ¾ mile north of Collett Road, on the left when traveling north.
+First house north after the I-90 overpass.
 Touch for map.
-Marker is at or near this postal address: 187 Co Rd 8 Farmington, NY 14425, Farmington NY 14425, United States of America.
+Marker is at or near this postal address: 880 County Route 8, Farmington NY 14425, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on October 11, 2020.
-It was originally submitted on October 7, 2020, by Lugnuts of Germantown, Wisconsin.
-This page has been viewed 84 times since then and 19 times this year.
-Photos: 1, 2. submitted on October 7, 2020, by Lugnuts of Germantown, Wisconsin.
-3. submitted on October 8, 2020, by Lugnuts of Germantown, Wisconsin.
-4. submitted on October 7, 2020, by Lugnuts of Germantown, Wisconsin. • Michael Herrick was the editor who published this page.
+This page was last revised on September 22, 2020.
+It was originally submitted on October 27, 2018, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 248 times since then and 38 times this year.
+Photos: 1, 2, 3. submitted on October 27, 2018, by Anton Schwarzmueller of Wilson, New York.